jackyzha0/quartz/docs/features/social images.md

 ---
-title: "Social media link previews"
+title: "Social Media Preview Cards"
 ---

 A lot of social media platforms can display a rich preview for your website when sharing a link (most notably, a cover image, a title and a description).
 Quartz automatically handles most of this for you with reasonable defaults, but for more control, you can customize these by setting [[#Properties | Frontmatter Properties]].